Owner Drivers and Forestry Contractors Act 2005 (order)

 Legislation that gives VCAT the power to hear these applications

-Owner Drivers and Forestry Contractors Act 2005 - section 41.
+Section 41 of the Owner Drivers and Forestry Contractors Act 2005

 If your application involves an allegation of unlawful termination of the engagement of a contractor, you must file your application within 12 months of the date on which the engagement is alleged to have been terminated.